InitRunner

 Plugin Tools

-List installed plugins: initrunner plugins.
+List discovered plugins with initrunner plugins.

 Resource Limits